GIfatahTH/states_rebuilder/examples/others/ex_005_1_internationalization_using_arb/README.md

         flutter:
             generate: true # Add this line
     ```
-2. Create the `l10n.yaml` file In the root directory of your flutter application and add the following cotenant:
+2. Create the `l10n.yaml` file In the root directory of your flutter application and add the following content:
     ```yaml
         # [arb-dire] is the directory where to put the language arb files
         arb-dir: lib/l10n
         # arb file to take as template.
 It contains translation as well as metadata
         template-arb-file: app_en.arb
     ```
-3. create `lib/l10n` directory.
-Add put all your arb languages here.
+3. Create `lib/l10n` directory.
+Put all your arb languages here.
 For example create:
     - `app_en.arb` for english (the template one)
     - `app_ar.arb` for arabic
     - `app_es.arb` for spanish
-4. inside the `lib/l10n` folder create the file `i18n.dart` where to use `Injected18n`
+4. Inside the `lib/l10n` folder, create the file `i18n.dart`, indicating where to use `Injected18n`
     ```dart
         import 'package:states_rebuilder/states_rebuilder.dart';
         // Generated file are in ${FLUTTER_PROJECT}/.dart_tool/flutter_gen/gen_l10n